Time travel debugging in IntelliJ

 Note

-The Log Jump feature recognises timestamps in many standard time formats produced by common logging frameworks including Log4j, Logback and java.util.logging.
+The Log Jump feature recognizes timestamps in many standard time formats produced by common logging frameworks including Log4j, Logback and java.util.logging.
 You can add other time formats under Settings › Tools › LiveRecorder › Timestamp patterns.
 If the timezone is not specified in the timestamp it defaults to the local timezone.

 Step Across